1964 Sailors' Revolt: National projection

-The Minister of the Navy was under pressure from the government to keep the Association, and from the Admiralty Council to close it.
-However, it would not be simple to close the Association with thousands of sailors; the political effect would be dramatic, and it was a legal entity.
-The minister feared that if he ordered it closed, this would be challenged in the courts and it would be reopened by a writ of security.
-The sailors, in turn, were willing to make some concessions to reach an agreement, and rewrote the parts of the statute that bothered their superiors.
+The navy minister was pressured on one side by the government to preserve the association and on the other by the Admiralty Council to shut it down.
+However, shutting down an association with thousands of sailors would not be simple; the political fallout would be dramatic, and it was a legal entity.
+The minister feared that ordering its closure would be challenged in court and overturned by a writ of mandamus.
+For their part, the sailors showed willingness to make some concessions and removed the term "class" from their statute, as the naval administration had objected to it.